ProjectPythia/projectpythia.github.io/_sources/pages/contributing.md.txt

 feel free to [open an issue on github](https://github.com/ProjectPythia/projectpythia.github.io/issues) or contact any member of the [Project Pythia core team](people) directly.

+For questions or anything else you would like to share with the [Project Pythia Team](people.md), please reach out to us on our [GitHub Discussions page](https://github.com/ProjectPythia/projectpythia.github.io/discussions).

 ## Instructions for building the portal site

 The portal site is built with [Sphinx](https://www.sphinx-doc.org/).